By Marc Gilson

 It’s a kind of procedure, a gentle transition that allows at least a little time for reflections, goodbyes, and preparations.
 I don’t mean to generalize, be insensitive, or suggest that this kind of experience is somehow easy.
 It’s just one version of how people often die.

 But not everyone dies that way.
 Some die alone.
 Some die suddenly.
 Some are not ready to go.
 And some die far, far too soon.
 The book lies unfinished, the symphony incomplete, the bucket list left with unchecked boxes.

-I don’t know all the details as to what happened, but according to his in-home nurse who visited him twice a week, he did go back into the hospital, took a quick and severe downward turn at some point, spent a short amount of time in a coma, and then passed away during the night.
+I don’t know all the details, but according to his housekeeper who visited him once a week, he did go back into the hospital, took a quick and severe downward turn at some point, spent a short amount of time in a coma, and then passed away during the night.
 I don’t know much more than that.
-But I do know this: When I asked his nurse, “who was with him when he passed,” she took a deep breath, let out a sigh, and said, “No one.”
+But I do know this: When I asked his nurse from the hospital, “Who was with him when he passed?” she took a deep breath, let out a sigh, and said, “No one.”

 I don’t know what others really knew of my client.
 I expect they knew he loved his two old spaniels.
 I expect people enjoyed his rather corny sense of humor (he was great at making puns).
 They probably knew he loved fly fishing.
 I expect they recognized in him a generous, kind human being.